-We work closely with local universities to provide benefits to the thousands of students, faculty and staff who live, work and play in the Triangle.
-Find information below on Duke University, North Carolina Central University, North Carolina State University, University of North Carolina - Chapel Hill, Wake Tech Community College and others.
+GoTriangle works closely with local universities to provide benefits to the thousands of students, faculty, and staff who live, work, and play in the Triangle.
+Find information below on Duke University, North Carolina Central University, North Carolina State University, University of North Carolina - Chapel Hill, Wake Tech Community College, and others.

-- As part of Duke’s continuing efforts to reduce congestion and create a more sustainable campus, Duke Parking & Transportation Services offers a carpool program with an array of benefits including discounted and preferred parking.
-The carpool program is open to Duke staff, faculty and students who have a vehicle and live off-campus.
+As part of Duke’s continuing efforts to reduce congestion and create a more sustainable campus, Duke Parking & Transportation Services offers:

 Please visit our Alternative Transportation webpage for detailed information.
 Contact Duke Parking and Transportation Services:

 2010 Campus Drive, Box 90644, Durham, NC 27708-0644 (919) 684-PARK (7275)